jethornton/flexgui/docs_flex/source/ini.rst

 Keyboard Jog
 ------------

-Using the keyboard arrow and page up/down keys for jogging can be activated by adding the following to the INI file in the [FLEXGUI] section.
+Keyboard Jog options can be added by adding the following to the INI file in the [FLEXGUI] section.

 See :ref:`Keyboard Jog <keyboard-jog>` for more information.

 .. code-block:: text

 	KEYBOARD_JOG = True
+	KB_JOG_INCREMENT = True
+	KB_JOG_FOCUS = True

 Style Sheet